24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 21: NO TO ‘THANK YOU’ CARDS

-Every year I make a list of who received what and from whom.
-Not because I’m petty, but so that I can message each person to thank them for the gift.
+Every year I make a list on my phone of who received what and from whom, so that I can message each person to thank them for the gift.
 It means spending a little time working my way through the list and texting everyone, but I want to show that I genuinely appreciate anything anyone does for our family.

 However, one thing I will not be doing is writing out physical thank you cards!
 Not because I’m ungrateful, but because there comes a point during all this holiday chaos when I have to do things like, you know, sleeping.
 And eating.
 And showering.
 Trivial stuff like that.